 A test for a specific combination of SCS and channel bandwidth is only applicable if the BS declares to support it.

-The applicability of tests in TS 38.104 [2] with different SCS and channel bandwidth combination is according to the following principle:

-Editor’s note: Applicability rule is FFS.
+A test for a specific combination of number of bits, number of symbols and number of PRBs is only applicable if gNB support it.

 8.3.3.2.2 Minimum Requirement

 The minimum requirement is TS 38.104 [2] subclause 8.3.4.